 Gout is linked to metabolic disturbances, particularly the overproduction or underexcretion of uric acid.
 These metabolic processes are reflected in the body’s frequency patterns, which can be detected in the voice.

-By analyzing these patterns, vocal biomarker technology could potentially identify signs of metabolic imbalance before they manifest as a gout attack.
+By analyzing these patterns, vocal biomarker technology could identify signs of metabolic imbalance before they manifest as a gout attack.
 For instance, specific frequency disruptions in the voice might correlate with elevated uric acid levels or inflammation.
 This information could be used to adjust treatment plans, dietary recommendations, or lifestyle changes to prevent flare-ups.

 Moreover, vocal biomarkers could also be used to monitor the effectiveness of gout treatments.